Site Maintenance Alert

 The cost varies depending on many factors, including the solar energy system’s size, equipment options and labor costs.
 Typically, the installed costs are determined based on the size of the system’s output.
 The “cost per watt” ($/W) is often used for comparing systems of different sizes.
 It is difficult to predict how much an individual system will cost.

 Visit California Solar Statistics to find out the current averages.

 You probably will, but you should contact the agency responsible for issuing building permits in your specific city or county to determine your local requirements.
 Typically, contractors will handle this responsibility on behalf of customers..

 Qualified contractors are your key to getting the most productive solar energy system for your home or business.
 Choose a reputable installer by interviewing and obtaining bids from at least three potential installers before making your selection.

-Except for those systems that are self-installed, all systems must be installed by appropriately licensed California contractors in accordance with rules and regulations adopted by the California Contractors State Licensing Board.
 All systems must be installed in conformance with the manufacturer’s specifications and with all applicable electrical and building code standards.